abkaur/ci-cd-python-webapp/README.md

 ## 🧭 CI/CD Architecture Overview
 ![CI/CD Architecture Diagram](./webapp/docs/pipeline-architecture.png)

-This diagram illustrates the end-to-end DevOps workflow:
-- Jenkins pulls code from GitHub and runs SonarQube + Trivy scans.
-- Docker builds and pushes the image to Docker Hub.
-- Jenkins updates the manifests repo, triggering Argo CD to sync changes.
-- Argo CD deploys the updated application to the Kubernetes cluster.
+This architecture diagram represents the complete CI/CD pipeline for automating the build, scan, and deployment of a Python-based web application using industry-standard DevOps tools.
+The pipeline begins when Jenkins fetches the latest source code from GitHub and performs quality and security checks using SonarQube and Trivy.
+Once verified, Jenkins builds a Docker image and pushes it to Docker Hub, ensuring version-controlled container storage.
+The updated image tag is then committed to a separate Kubernetes manifests repository, which is continuously monitored by Argo CD.
+Upon detecting changes, Argo CD automatically synchronizes the deployment with the Kubernetes cluster, rolling out the latest application version seamlessly.
+This approach follows a GitOps workflow — where the entire release process, from code commit to production deployment, is automated, auditable, and consistent across environments.

+In short, code changes trigger Jenkins → quality checks → Docker build → GitOps update → Argo CD deployment on Kubernetes.

+## 📦 Project Overview

 This repository contains a Python sample web application plus a Jenkins pipeline that:
 1) builds and tests the app with Docker,